eosdis-nasa/earthdata-pub/.github/pull_request_template.md

 ## Validation Steps

-_This will help us get a jump start on validating your PR by describing the steps to replicate and validate the expectated behavior.
+_This will help us get a jump start on validating your PR by describing the steps to replicate and validate the expected behavior.
 (For an example of good validation instructions, check out [Bryan's Bouncy Ball PR.](https://github.com/sparkbox/bouncy-ball/pull/56#issue-192153701))_

 1. Make sure all merge request checks have passed (CI/CD).
 2. Pull related branches locally.